twiddlingbits/twr-wasm/docs/gettingstarted/events.md

 # When using twrWasmModuleAsync

 With a `twrWasmModuleAsync` module, various blocking APIs are available.
 For example: `twr_sleep`.
-When these functions are blocking (waiting), event callbacks are still processed.
-For example, in the `tests-timer` example, you can see the repeating timer callback happen while the function sleeps.
+When these functions are blocking (waiting), event callbacks are queued and not processed until wait unblocks.

 With a `twrWasmModuleAsync` module, events are sent from the JavaScript main thread to the worker thread that is running the C/C++ code.